 Lunch at Kettle Creek Inn

 I had a great stay at the Kettle Creek Inn during my winter adventure but didn’t get a chance to eat in their restaurant.
 This time, I enjoyed a lovely summer lunch on their patio.
-Huddled under the shade of the gazebo we had a fine dining lunch which I will be featuring in more detail in an upcoming post.
+Huddled under the shade of the gazebo we had a beautiful summer lunch.

 GT’s Beach Bar and Grill